-However, the conclusions drawn from research to date are that HPV can be transmitted by oral sex and that it is linked to changes in the infected cells.
+However, the conclusions drawn from research to date are that HPV can be transmitted by oral sex and that it is

 While HPV is not a sole cause of throat cancer, having it increases the risk that throat cancer may develop.

 Other risk factors to avoid include:

 - Smoking: Tobacco smoking is by far the most important risk factor for all cancers of the head and neck, including throat cancer.
 Regular, long-term, heavy smokers are 20 times more likely to develop a type of throat cancer compared with non-smokers.

 - Alcohol: The heavy, ongoing consumption of alcoholic drinks, particularly spirits, also raises the risk of developing throat cancer.

 - Exposure to dangerous substances: Prolonged exposure to paint fumes, wood dust and shavings, and some of the chemicals used in the plastic, metal, and textile industries can also increase the risks.

 People that drink and smoke heavily face the highest risk.
 It is also worth noting a piece of research from May 2013 that suggests people who neither smoke nor drink but have frequent heartburn have a higher risk of developing cancers of the throat and vocal cord.